Common Uses for Plastic Channels

 Commercial Manufacturer

-Commercial manufacturers use plastic channels for making curtain rods, drinking straws, picture frames, partition holders, shelving and guards, etc. In addition, plastic channels are often coextruded, mixing hard plastic with softer plastic to create soft-sealing channels with a hard texture.
+Commercial manufacturers use plastic channels to make curtain rods, drinking straws, picture frames, partition holders, shelving, and guards, among other things.
+In addition, plastic channels are often coextruded, mixing hard plastic with softer plastic to create soft-sealing channels with a hard texture.

 Some other uses of plastic channels in our day-to-day lives include: